ujasmandavia/Brain-MRI-segmentation-using-UNET/README.md

-#Brain MRI segmentation using UNet on PyTorch
+Brain MRI segmentation using UNet on PyTorch

-This repo is mainly inherited from PyTorch's example on Brain MRI segmentation using UNet The link to the pytorch's example is below: https://github.com/mateuszbuda/brain-segmentation-pytorch
+This repo is mainly inherited from PyTorch's example on Brain MRI segmentation using UNet.

+The link to the pytorch's example is below: https://github.com/mateuszbuda/brain-segmentation-pytorch